Home / ORPAS Application Guide / ORPAS – McMaster University

 • If the prerequisite course is incomplete at the time of application, indicate “IPR” as the grade.

-• Grades will be converted to the ORPAS scale.
-If you submit prerequisite grades below the minimum, we will not accept them and would deem your application ineligible.
+• Grades will be converted to the OUAC scale.
+If you submit prerequisite grades below the minimum, we will not accept them and your application will be ineligible.

 • Prerequisite courses must be completed at an accredited university.
 College courses may not be used, even if transfer credit was granted.